-Team Composition (NOTE - CHANGED FOR 2016 COMPETITION):
+Team Composition (NOTE - CHANGED FOR 2019 COMPETITION):

-- Teams include 4 riders (2 Special Olympics Athletes and 2 Unified Partners) - Within each team, there must be a unified rider partnered with each athlete.
-Failure to comply will be a scratch. - Teams may be comprised of athletes from different divisions (see below for breakdown). - Assistance levels are bound by the same rules as equitation/horsemanship for each athlete within his/her own division. - Gait requirements have been amended (see below for breakdown) - Each athlete will wear an identifying armband, or equivalent, to identify his/her unified division.
+- Teams include 4 riders (2 Special Olympics Athletes and 2 Unified Partners) or 6 riders (3 Special Olympics Athletes and 3 Unified Partners).
+No 2 person drill teams will be allowed unless in Advanced II. - Within each team, there must be a unified rider partnered with each athlete.
+Failure to comply will be a scratch. - Teams may be comprised of athletes from different divisions (see below for breakdown). - Assistance levels are bound by the same rules as equitation/horsemanship for each athlete within his/her own division. - Gait requirements have been amended (see below for breakdown)